iiradia/PackRanks/README.md

 #### Table Links
 * <strong>Rating</strong>
-    * The Rating column, sorted in descending order, displays a conclusive rating based on grade distribution data from <a target="_blank" href="https://tools.wolftech.ncsu.edu/gradient">Wolftech Gradient</a>, North Carolina State University's official source for professor and course section grading data.
+    * The Rating column, sorted in descending order, displays a conclusive rating based on grade distribution data from North Carolina State University's Registration & Records department.
 More information on our rating can be found in our [Rating](#rating-system) section.
 <!--* Name
     * The Name column contains the name of the course listed in order to provide more information about its contents.-->
 * <strong>Catalog Link</strong>